 Back in California in the early 1960s, the design firm of Arthur Elrod Associates hired Chase.
 In 1967, he opened his own firm called Steve Chase Associates.
 Around 1992, Chase renewed his membership with SSHSA.
 At this point, Chase’s collection of original passenger liner posters from around the world had become quite extensive, unique, and valuable, even as traditional passenger liners fell out of popularity.
-Soon after reconnecting with SSHSA, Chase fell ill and was told he had little time left.
+Soon after reconnecting with SSHSA, Chase fell ill and had little time left.
 He decided to donate his entire poster collection, as well as ship models, and various other maritime artwork, to SSHSA.
 On March 27, 1994, Chase passed away.

 SSHSA digitized all of the Chase Poster Collection in 2010.
 High-quality reproductions of all SSHSA posters, including selections from the Chase Collection, are available by contacting the SSHSA office.

 Browse more posters on the SSHSA’s image porthole.

 Questions for Further Thought

 - How can visual arts teach us about the time period in which they were created?

 - What do these images featuring people tell us about the people pictured?

 - What does it say about the person who created these images?

 - How do these images market to consumers?